Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: Numerical scheme for the G-NSCH model

-from the definition of the constant $C_0$. \end{proof} \begin{remark} We emphasize that analytically, we can not verify the condition~\eqref{eq:condrn} as the solution can tend to $0$ or $1$ and consequently the integral of $\abs{\mu}$ can blow up.
-However, we observe during numerical simulations that the condition~\eqref{eq:condrn} is obtained for reasonably small $\dt$.
+The bounds for the mass fraction $c$ are ensured by the transformation $T(v)$.
+This finishes the proof. \end{proof} \begin{remark} We observe during numerical simulations that the condition~\eqref{eq:condrn} is obtained for reasonably small $\dt$.
 We also note that if we do not consider any source term, \ie $F_c = 0$, the scheme satisfies the dissipation relation

 with the stability condition

 \end{remark}